17.10 COPYRIGHT INTERESTS—AUTHORS OF COLLECTIVE WORKS

-A copyright owner of a collective work may enforce the right to exclude others in an action for copyright infringement.
+A copyright owner of a collective work may enforce the right to exclude others from the work’s original selection, coordination, or arrangement in an action for copyright infringement.

 See 17 U.S.C. §§ 101 (defining "collective work"), 201(c) (stating that, in absence of express copyright transfer by contributor to author of collective work, it is presumed that copyright owner of collective work acquires "only the privilege of reproducing and distributing the contribution as part of that particular collective work, any revision of that collective work, and any later collective work in the same series"); Jarvis v.
 K2 Inc., 486 F.3d 526, 530-32 (9th Cir.2007) (analyzing derivative versus collective works and holding that "collective work privilege" does not apply to derivative works).
 Whether a contribution to a collective work has been reproduced and distributed as part of a "revision" depends on how it is presented and how it is perceived by users in context.
 N.Y.
 Times Co., Inc. v.
 Tasini, 533 U.S. 483, 499-500 (2001) (considering use of contributions to periodicals and other collective works in databases).

 Several sections of the Copyright Act concern the placement of the copyright notice on a collective work and on the contributions to the collective work.
 See 17 U.S.C. §§ 401–406.
 Regarding copyright notice, see Abend v.
-MCA, Inc., 863 F.2d 1465, 1469 (9th Cir.1988) (adopting the Second Circuit’s conclusion that copyright notice on a collective work is sufficient to obtain a valid copyright on behalf of the author of a contributed work when the publication rights are limited and when there are no facts to suggest that the author intended to donate its work to the public), aff’d, 495 U.S. 207 (1990).
+MCA, Inc., 863 F.2d 1465, 1469 (9th Cir.1988) (adopting Second Circuit’s conclusion that copyright notice on collective work is sufficient to obtain valid copyright on behalf of author of contributed work when publication rights are limited and when there are no facts to suggest that author intended to donate work to public), aff’d, 495 U.S. 207 (1990).
 A different treatment applies if a collective work is covered by the Berne Convention Implementation Act, 17 U.S.C. § 405(a) (e.g., works distributed after March 1, 1989).
 See Golan v.
 Holder, 132 S. Ct.
-873, 904 (2012) (noting in 1989 United States adopted Berne Convention and abolished copyright notice requirement).
+873, 904 (2012) (noting that in 1989 United States adopted Berne Convention and abolished copyright notice requirement).